easttennesseecc-star/Q-Top-Dog-IDE/DIGITAL_OCEAN_TAGS_REFERENCE.md

 ## Summary

-Q-IDE deployment on Digital Ocean should use:
+Top Dog deployment on Digital Ocean should use:

 | Tag Type | Examples | Required? |
 |----------|----------|-----------|